b1o/Dules/test4/README.txt

 >ruby main.rb to run the game

 Few notes:
-1. The game should end as soon as both heroes from one side die.
+1. The game should end as soon as both heroes from one side die or both heroes from one side run out of mana.
 2. Currently there is no balance in the skills or whatever.
-3. Mana is yet to be implemented.
-Everything connected with it is just a placeholder.

 ===============================================================================